 - LEO satellite communication terminal: 12-18G/26.5-40GHz, 100Mbps across planet

-The AraOptical long-distance free-space optical communication platform will be developed by the ARA project team, and it offers whole-stack programmability as well as high capacity, adaptability, and robustness.
-The long-distance mmWave and microwave point-to-point communication platforms from the Aviat Networks represent the state-of-the-art in wireless backhaul communication, and it offers programmability, SDN support, and rich APIs for sensing wireless channel behavior (e.g., path loss and interference).
+The AraOptical long-distance free-space optical communications platform is developed by the ARA project team, and it offers whole-stack programmability as well as high capacity, adaptability, and robustness.
+The long-distance mmWave and microwave point-to-point communications platforms from the Aviat Networks represent the state-of-the-art in wireless backhaul communication, and it offers programmability, SDN support, and rich APIs for sensing wireless channel behavior (e.g., path loss and interference).
 Besides the LEO satellite communication terminals, AraHaul forms a terrestrial mesh spanning 60km in diameter, with link distance ranging from 9km to 24km.
-Accordingly, AraHaul enables research in multimodal, long-distance, high-throughput wireless backhaul communications, for instance, leveraging the spatial, temporal, and spectral channel diversity for robust high-capacity communication, and leveraging the RaptorQ rateless coding for real-time bandwidth aggregation.
+Accordingly, AraHaul enables research in multimodal, long-distance, and high-throughput wireless x-haul communications, for instance, leveraging the spatial, temporal, and spectral channel diversity for robust high-capacity communication, and leveraging the RaptorQ rateless coding for real-time bandwidth aggregation.